lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One object or creature
 **Resist:** Fortitude (graze for half damage)

 This spell can be used to destroy small mundane objects made of wood or stone, break a part of a larger object, or cause wounds to a creature.
 Creatures affected by this spell gain the dying effect if they have negative health, even if they still have positive endurance.
+This spell deals half damage if it grazes against a target's resistance.

 This spell may be used to have the same effect on undead creatures as the spell mend does on living creatures.
-This spell deals half damage if it grazes against a target's resistance.

 ***Critical:*** Roll willpower plus 4 to deal void damage and 1 bonus damage directly to health (this bonus damage cannot be prevented in any way).
 ***Success:*** Roll willpower to deal void damage.
 ***Graze:*** Roll willpower minus 4 to deal void damage.

+## Guidance

+**Specializations:** Altruism, Balance, Evocation, Fire, Harmony, Impulse, Yuuki
+**Spell Tier:** 1 (Cantrip)

+**Action Speed:** Swift

+**Range:** Touch or 10m
+**Target:** One creature
+**Duration:** 1 minute (until used)
+**Resist:** Willpower

+You lay your hand upon another creature, providing it comfort and a feeling of intention.
+They get a +1 bonus to the next skill check they perform.
+You may cast this spell at a range by speaking words of advice, but the spell will cost 1 additional focus.

+***Graze:*** Lasts for half the duration, and only provides the bonus to skills the target is at least trained in.

 ## Ignite